 One of the uses of reishi mushrooms is in the management of Osteoarthritis.
 4500mg of Reishi mushroom, taken three times per day, displayed optimum Osteoarthritis results.

-Dose In Migraine
+10. Reishi Mushrooms Dose In Migraine

-Reishi Mushroom Dosage In Hypertension
+11. Reishi Mushroom Extract Dosage In Hypertension

 Asian researchers have investigated Reishi mushroom dosage for hypertension.
 The dosing schedule included one capsule of 500mg of the mushroom, taken three times per day for five days, followed by two capsules thrice daily for seven days.